udeaghad/my-maths-calculator/README.md

 # Math magicians: components

 >This project was done to learn the use React components, React props, and React state.
 It was later updated to Handle events in a React app, use React life cycle methods, and understand the mechanism of lifting state up.
-Also, React hook was used to refactor the codes.
+Also, React hook was used to refactor the components.

 ## Built With